MercaderLabAnatomy/PUB_Marques_et_al_2021/ImageProcessing_BeatingHeartReconstruction/README.md

 <head>
 Image pre- and post- processing tools for timelapse creation of beating zebrafish heart
 <br>
 <b>!!
-This repository does not contain BeatSync for 3D reconstruction of the heart, see material and methods of Marques, et al. 2021 !! <\b>
+This repository does not contain BeatSync for 3D reconstruction of the heart, see material and methods of Marques, et al. 2021 !! </b>
 </head>
 <body>